 Yes we do.
 Please place your laundry in the bag provided in your room together with the completed form and your villa attendant will collect it.

 Yes, there is a resident doctor on the island.
 If required, transport assistance can be arranged through the Mojo Agents.

-Yes we do.
-On arrival, please discuss any dietary requirements or allergies you may have with our Mojo Agents.
+Yes, we do.
+On arrival, please discuss any dietary requirements or allergies you may have with our Guest Experience Host.
 Our chefs can then prepare a menu

 We would advise you not to swim in front of your water villa when the sea is very rough as there may be strong currents.
 Please note that the maximum depth of the swimming pool is 1.2 metres.
 Diving is prohibited and children must be supervised at all times.